Life Is Beautiful (Tony Bennett album): Reception

-In a review of the album on AllMusic, John Bush believes Bennett "ten intriguing selections for his material...reflecting his 25 years of investigation into the American songbook."
+In a review of the album on AllMusic, John Bush believes Bennett selected "ten intriguing selections for his material...reflecting his 25 years of investigation into the American songbook."
 He calls Bennett's cover of Duke Ellington's "Reflections" the best track on the album in a "sweetly remembered, world-weary, yet majestic performance".
 Bush also commends Bennett on the songs "I Used to Be Color Blind" by Irving Berlin and "Experiment" by Cole Porter as "great versions of rare songs by top-drawer composers".
 He warns though that Bennett's voice "isn't always in top condition here; he strains for a few notes, and several times attempts to power through lines that would've been improved by clever phrasing."

 In a separate review on AllMusic, William Ruhlmann explains "the result was a record that had nothing to do with pop music trends in 1975, which was exactly the way that Bennett wanted it.
 Decades later, it sounds fresher than many of his late '60s/early '70s attempts to be contemporary."